These charming little critters pack a lot of charm into their pint-sized frames for small goat breeds.

 6. Arapawa Goat

-This is the next on our list of small goat breeds.
+This is the next small goat breed on our list.
 Unfortunately, not every goat breed is abundant.

 Some are rarer than others, and the Arapawa goat may be the most rare.
 Originally from New Zealand, it made its way to America and gained popularity as a dual meat and dairy goat.

-It’s a little yet tenacious goat with a tough demeanor.
-The breed is classified as Critically Endangered by conservationists.
+It’s a small yet tenacious goat with a tough demeanor.
+Conservationists have classified the breed as Critically Endangered.

 7. Damascus Goats

-Damascus goats are among the most unusual animals on the earth.
-They look like something from a science fiction movie, with their protruding brows, pendulous ears, and projecting underbites.
+Damascus goats are among the most unusual animals on earth.

 Because of their unusual appearance, they are expensive to buy and keep.